 - What safety and harm reduction practices do you have in place?

-You should also use this time to get to know the area where you will have your psychedelic experience.
-Take time to explore your surroundings and develop some familiarity with the space and the people you’ll be journeying with.
+You should also use this time to get to know the location and immediate area where you will have your psychedelic experience.
+If you are traveling, take time to explore your surroundings and develop some familiarity with the area.

 There’s no doubt that our society still has a long way to progress when it comes to these medicines.
 The benefits of psychedelics are beyond promising—especially to sufferers who need them.
 We have nearly half a century of research demonstrating how psychedelics are not only safe but have a massive potential to improve mental health.